-Figure 7: Topographic shielding factors for moraine boulders in the forefield of Steingletscher determined with resampled versions of a LiDAR-based DEM (Swiss ALTI3D) with xy-resolutions of (a) 30, (b) 12 and (c) 1 m.
+Figure 10: Topographic shielding factors for moraine boulders in the forefield of Steingletscher determined with resampled versions of a LiDAR-based DEM (Swiss ALTI^{3D}) with xy-resolutions of (a) 30, (b) 12 and (c) 1 m.

-4.2 Recalculated CRE ages
+4.2 Sensitivity tests

-A histogram of differences in CRE ages for the southern Black Forest is presented in Fig. 8a.
-See Table A1 for individual CRE ages.
-CRE ages determined with field data-based shielding factors differed, on average, by 67 years from CRE ages computed with SRTM data-based shielding factors.
-With respect to the age determined with field data-based shielding factors, the CRE age difference was, on average, 0.5%.
-The maximum CRE age difference amounted to 280 years or 2.0% (Fig. 8a & Table B1 & ).
-As can be seen in Fig. 8a, the CRE age difference for most of the sampled boulders turned out to be less than one percent.
+The results of the first sensitivity experiment are presented in Table 2 and in Fig. 7.
+CRE ages determined with field databased shielding factors differed, on average, by 67 years from CRE ages computed with SRTM data-based shielding factors.
+With respect to the age determined by field data-based shielding factors, the CRE age difference was, on average, 0.5%.
+The for most of the sampled boulders turned out to be less than one per cent.

+355 maximum CRE age difference amounted to 280 years or 2.0% (Table 2).
+As can be seen in Fig. 7c, the CRE age difference